-- Enforcement.
+(11) Enforcement.
 Consultant acknowledges and agrees that a breach of any of the covenants set forth in Sections 7 through 10 above would cause irreparable harm to the Company, and that the remedies at law for any such breach would be inadequate.
 Accordingly, Consultant agrees that in addition to any other rights and remedies available at law or in equity, the Company will be entitled to specific performance and injunctive relief, without posting bond or other security, to enforce such covenants.
-In any action for injunctive relief, the prevailing party will be entitled to collect reasonable attorneys' fees and other reasonable costs from the non-prevailing party. - Indemnification.
+In any action for injunctive relief, the prevailing party will be entitled to collect reasonable attorneys' fees and other reasonable costs from the non-prevailing party.

+(12) Indemnification.
 Consultant shall defend, indemnify and hold harmless the Company, its affiliates and related entities, and their respective officers, directors, partners, members, managers, employees, agents, successors and assigns from and against all losses, damages, liabilities, deficiencies, actions, judgments, interest, awards, penalties, fines, costs or expenses of whatever kind (including reasonable attorneys' fees) arising out of or resulting from (a) all losses, damages, injury, litigation, etc. resulting from the Consultant's acts or omissions in connection with Consultant's performance of services under this Consulting Agreement, and (b) Consultant's breach of any representation, warranty or obligation under this Consultant.
-Likewise, the Company will indemnify and hold harmless the Consultant from (a) all losses, damages, injury, litigation, etc. resulting from the Company's acts or omissions in connection with Consultant's performance of services under this Consulting Agreement, and (b) the Company's breach of any representation, warranty or obligation under this Consulting Agreement. - Notices.
+Likewise, the Company will indemnify and hold harmless the Consultant from (a) all losses, damages, injury, litigation, etc. resulting from the Consultant's performance of services under this Consultant.
+Likewise, the Company will indemnify and hold harmless the Consultant from (a) all losses, damages, injury, litigation, etc. resulting from the Consultant's performance of services under this Consulting Agreement, and (b) the Company's breach of any representation, warranty or obligation and this Consulting Agreement, and (b) the Company's breach of any representation, warranty or obligation under this Consulting Agreement, and (b) the Company's breach of any representation, warranty or obligation under this Consulting Agreement, and (b) the Company's breach of any representation, warranty or obligation under this Consulting Agreement, and (b) the Company's breach of any representation, warranty or obligation under this Consulting Agreement, and (b) the Company's breach of any representation, warranty or obligation under this Consulting Agreement.

+(13) Notices.
 All notices and other communications among the parties shall be in writing and shall be deemed to have been duly given (a) when delivered in person, (b) when delivered after posting in the United States mail having been sent registered or certified mail return receipt requested, postage prepaid, (c) when delivered by a nationally recognized overnight delivery service, or (d) when delivered by facsimile or email (in each case in this clause (d), solely if receipt is confirmed), addressed as follows:

-Piedmont Office Realty Trust, Inc.

-Attention: Robert Bowers
+Piedmont Office Realty Trust, Inc. Attention: Robert Bowers Facsimile: 770-418-8702

-Facsimile: 770-418-8702

-Email: robert.bowers@piedmontreit.com
+To the Company: Email: robert.bowers@piedmontreit.com

-Raymond L. Owens
+To Consultant: Raymond L. Owens

 Facsimile:

-Facsimile: Email:
+Email: